-The Group has four primary reportable segments, namely mobile, consumer, enterprise and WIB.
-The mobile segment provides mobile voice, SMS, value added services, and mobile broadband.
-The consumer segment provides Indihome (bundled services of fixed wireline, pay TV and internet) and other telecommunication services to home customers.
+The Group has four primary reportable segments, namely mobile, consumer, enterprise, and Wholesale and International Business ("WIB").
+The mobile segment provides mobile voice, SMS, value added services and, mobile broadband.
+The consumer segment provides Indihome (bundled service of fixed wireline, pay TV and internet) and other telecommunication services to home customers.
 The enterprise segment provides end-to-end solution to corporate and institutions.
 The WIB segment provides interconnection services, leased lines, satellite, VSAT, broadband access, information technology services, data and internet services to Other Licensed Operator companies and institutions.
 Other segment represents Digital Service Operating Segments that does not meet the disclosure requirements for a reportable segments.
 There is no operating segments have been agregated to form the reportable segments.